meenulekha/tp/docs/UserGuide.md

 Shows a list of all persons in HackLink.

-The table will show all the data.
+The table will show all people's name, email, phone, category, and group.

 **Format:** `list`